asfistonlavie/TEFLoN2/docs/getting_started/installation.rst

 ============

-Before you can use TEFLoN2, you'll need to install its dependencies.
-TEFLoN2 uses Python 3, BWA (Burrows-Wheeler Alignment Tool), Samtools, RepeatMasker and SnakeMake.
-It has been successfully launched on the LINUX/UBUNTU platform.
+Before using TEFLoN2, you need to install its dependencies.
+TEFLoN2 uses Python 3, BWA (Burrows-Wheeler Alignment Tool), Samtools, RepeatMasker, and Snakemake.
+It has been successfully tested on Linux/Ubuntu platforms.

 TEFLoN2
 =======

-TEFLON2 is installed on `Github repository <https://github.com/asfistonlavie/TEFLoN2>`_ or your console:
+TEFLoN2 can be installed from the `Github repository <https://github.com/asfistonlavie/TEFLoN2>`_ or directly via the terminal:

 .. code-block:: console